ahmadalli/public-notes/docs/0040-finding-work/020-preparing-for-applying/010-resume.md

 ## File Format

 I recommend using LaTeX for writing your resume.
 It's easy to use, and it's compatible with most ATS systems.
-You can use [<icon icon="fa-brands fa-github" size="lg" /> jankapunkt/latexcv](https://github.com/jankapunkt/latexcv) template to get started.
+You can use [<Icon icon="fa-brands fa-github" size="lg" /> jankapunkt/latexcv](https://github.com/jankapunkt/latexcv) template to get started.

 ## Structure and Layout